- April 28, 2021

 The Frase concept map is taken from Wikipedia’s knowledge graph.

 Automating a content brief couldn’t be more simple within Frase.

 After entering the search term you’re looking to create content about, you just need to click ‘automate content brief’ (in the research section).

 All you need to do is select which sections you want to include in the brief.

 While you’ve still got to do some manual editing, you’ll certainly save yourself time automating content briefs.

-Frase is an excellent tool for optimising and creating content from scratch.
+Frase is an excellent tool for optimizing and creating content from scratch.